dougal/dotfiles/TIL/vim.md

 first non-blank character on the line.

 When using `vim-commentary`, `gcap` will comment out a paragraph, which works for methods/functions in languages.
-This works in Ruby.
+This works in Ruby. `gcgc` will uncomment the current line and any adjacent commented lines.
 If using `comment.nvim`, then `gcA` will open a trailing comment on the current line.

 ## Alignment